 Minneapolis 911 is proud to serve the citizens of Minneapolis.
 We are proud of how we do it.
 Most 911 calls are answered in less than 10 seconds.
 Answering 911 lines is everyone’s prime directive at Minneapolis 911.

 Minneapolis 911 staff also actively work to educate the public about what we do.
 Our public education staff are available to attend block parties and community meetings to address questions and concerns about 911 service.
-Please feel free to email 911 Supervisor Maryam Williams for questions or requests to attend meetings.
+Please feel free to email 911 Supervisor Maryam Williams for questions or requests to attend community meetings.
+Callers with questions or concerns about specific 911 calls or service should request to speak to the on-duty 911 supervisor; call at 612-348-2345 and ask for a supervisor.